1. Clean the Sample Surface

 Settings to define cell shape are also available.
 In the case of the CellDrop, settings can be adjusted before or after the cells have been counted, and the data will be reanalyzed according to the new parameters.

 7. Choosing Brightfield or Fluorescence

-AO and PI both stain nucleic acids, but only AO is capable of crossing live cell membranes.
+AO and PI both stain nucleic acids, but only AO can cross live cell membranes.
 As a result, live PBMCs are stained with AO and fluoresce green, dead PBMCs are stained with both AO and PI and fluoresce red.
 RBCs are unstained and do not fluoresce at all.